Content

 People with ADHD (attention deficit hyperactivity disorder) can be just as smart as anyone else.
 ADHD affects attention, impulsiveness, and hyperactivity, but it does not directly correlate with intelligence.
 Individuals with ADHD can possess a wide range of intellectual abilities, including higher intelligence.
 Their unique challenges may sometimes mask their capabilities, but with the right support and strategies, they can achieve their full intellectual potential.

-No, ADHD does not make a person less or more intelligent.
+No, ADHD does not make a person “too smart” or “less intelligent.”
 ADHD affects attention, impulsiveness, and hyperactivity, but ADHD is not a sign of intelligence.
 People with ADHD can have a wide range of intellectual abilities, just like those without the condition.

 ADHD does not inherently make a person a genius.
 Intelligence varies widely among individuals with ADHD, just as it does in the general population.
 ADHD is characterized by differences in attention, impulsivity, and sometimes hyperactivity, but it is not a determinant of intelligence.

 The average IQ of someone with ADHD is similar to the general population.
 ADHD does not inherently affect a person’s IQ.
-People with ADHD have a wide range of IQ scores, just like those without ADHD.
+People with ADHD have a wide range of IQ scores, just like those without this condition.

 Sources